Relationship Marketing (11181.2)

 - 5% of the total marks allocated for that item of assessment will be deducted for each day if the assessment is overdue.

-- Late assessment submitted more than 7 days after the prescribed date and time will not be accepted for marking.
+- Late assessment submitted more than 7 days after the prescribed date without any extension and time will not be accepted for marking.
 In this case a student will not receive any marks for the relevant piece of assessment.